High-Energy Neutrino Emission from Espresso-Reaccelerated Ions in Jets of Active Galactic Nuclei: Results

 In this study, we consider contributions from two types of AGN jets with two different isotropic-equivalent bolometric luminosities: i) FSRQ-like powerful jetted AGNs with $\lbol=L_{48} \sim 10^{48}\ergs$ (Case I), and ii) BL-Lac-like jetted AGNs with $\lbol = L_{45} \sim 10^{45}\ergs$ (Case II).
 We note that the associated $\lx \frac{d\psi}{d\lx } \approxprop \lx^{-2}$, so the relative contribution of each AGN type in this case is roughly the same, i.e., $w_{45} \sim w_{48}$ and the total energy injected per unit time in UHECRs is comparable in our case (see discussion below).
-Note that they could, in principle, accelerate particles to different maximum energies (see the discussion in MC21).
+Note that they could, in principle, accelerate particles to different maximum energies (see the discussion in \citetalias{mbarek+21a}).
 We finally obtain:

 Figure~\ref{uhe_nu-data} shows the resulting UHE source neutrino fluxes (black lines) based on Equation~\ref{eq:Numain3} and expected cosmogenic neutrino fluxes (green and blue lines).
-The blue line is the expected cosmogenic neutrino flux from radio galaxies assuming an ion composition consistent with ours \citep[taken from][where the shear acceleration scenario following \cite{kimura+18} is considered]{zm19}.
+The green line is the expected cosmogenic neutrino flux from radio galaxies assuming an ion composition consistent with ours \citep[taken from][where the shear acceleration scenario following \cite{kimura+18} is considered]{zm19}.
 The blue bands, on the other hand, show the expected cosmogenic flux for an AGN model that is more proton-rich based on models that fit Auger's spectral features with different confidence levels \citep{batista+19}.
+The pink and brown dotted lines show nucleus-survival bounds on the diffuse neutrino flux from sources of UHECR heavy nuclei \citep{murase+10}, which is consisten with the intuition that neutrino production is inefficient in photon-poor environments allowing the survival of nuclei.
 The yellow data points show the fluxes of the high-energy neutrino events \citep{kopper17}.
 Shown are also the CR data from Auger \citep{AUGER20}, Telescope Array \citep{TA16}, and KASCADE-GRANDE \citep{KASCADE13b} for reference.